OneCrisisAtATime/civ-ipriot-smiley/knowledge_and_evidence.md

 2. Explain the concept of abstraction, giving an example from the project (note "implementing an ABC" is **not** in itself an example of abstraction).
 (Max 150 words)

-> Explanation: Abstraction is the process of tucking away implementation information, keeping only features that are essential and
-> relevant to external sources.
+> Explanation: Abstraction is the process of tucking away implementation information, keeping only features that are essential and relevant to external sources.
 All for the purpose of making complex systems and data types easier and safer to use.

 > Example: blink()
->

 3. What is the name of the process of deriving from base classes?
 What is its purpose in this project?
 (Max 150 words)

 > When you derive from a base class it's called 'Inheritance'.
-Its purpose in the project is to allow subclasses, like Happy() and/or Sad(), to inherit variables
-> and methods from base classes, like Blinkable(), Smiley() and/or SenseHat().
+Its purpose in the project is to allow subclasses , like Happy() and/or Sad(), to inherit variables and methods from base classes, like Blinkable(), Smiley() and/or SenseHat().
->

 ### 2.5.
 Compare and contrast classes